 However, although many of those cruises stop in Hvar for only a few hours, you’re strongly encouraged to take a bit more time to explore this historic yet modern Croatian island town.
 Spending 24 hours in Hvar is an appropriate timeframe for a solid first impression.
 Of course, you’ll need more time if you want to explore the rest of the island as well.
 For the town alone, a full around-the-clock day can be done like this:

 When arriving in Hvar Town, focus your attention immediately on St. Stephen’s Square, definitely the touristic and social focal point of the town.
 This is Hvar’s main square, said to be the biggest square in all of Dalmatia.
 It’s a laidback place, lined with café and restaurant patios filled with sun-kissed tourists.

-Located basically right next to Hvar’s harbor, St. Stephen’s Square is where you’ll find the visitor center and a number of the town’s main historic attractions.
+Located basically right next to Hvar’s harbor, St. Stephen’s Square is where you’ll find the visitor center and a number of the town’s main historical attractions.
 The visitor center is housed in the 400-year-old Arsenal, a testimony to the town’s military history.
-Across from the Arsenal, you’ll see the Loggia, which is what’s left of what used to be a rector’s palace in the 15th century, when Hvar was controlled by Venice.
+Across from the Arsenal, you’ll see the Loggia, which is what’s left of what used to be a rector’s palace in the 15th century, when Venice controlled Hvar.